How To Cultivate a Growth Mindset

 Your mind is your driving force, so it is worth the effort to do what you can to cultivate a growth mindset.

-So how do we do this?
+So how do you do this?

-That’s a great question, and I have outlined 16 powerful ways to help you cultivate a growth mindset so you can achieve your goals and have more success in everything you do, big or small.
+I have outlined 16 powerful ways to help you cultivate a growth mindset so you can achieve your goals and have more success in everything you do, big or small.
 Woot woot!! 🎉

-16 Powerful Ways to Cultivate a Growth Mindset:
+16 Powerful Ways to Cultivate a Growth Mindset

-1. Accept your imperfections.
+1. Accept Your Imperfections.

 When we can accept our imperfections, mistakes and failures, that is where we see growth.
-Being vulnerable is not weakness; it is a sign of maturity and emotional intelligence.
+Being vulnerable is not a weakness; it is a sign of maturity and emotional intelligence.

-2. Practice positive self-talk.
+2. Practice Positive Self-Talk.

 The words we say to ourselves matter; they have the power to be healing or harmful.
 Speaking to yourself with compassion and grace is essential when it comes to cultivating a growth mindset.